cdapio/cdap/cdap-docs/introduction/source/index.rst

      :widths: 80 20
      :stub-columns: 1

-     * - Load data into the Stream; it will automatically be converted
+     * - Load data into the stream; it will automatically be converted
        -

   .. list-table::